Vanessa Apodada - YNPN National Congress Representative

-Selena Hardy - Board Chair
+Selena Hardy - Past Chair

 Selena is the wearer of many nonprofit hats; she brings almost ten years of outreach and educational experience across a broad range of nonprofit sectors from Mothers Against Drunk Drivers to the Global Center for Cultural Entrepreneurship.
 An Aggie through and through, Selena has a BS in Elementary Education and an MA in Curriculum and Instruction from New Mexico State University.
 Selena currently volunteers with the Albuquerque Balloon Fiesta Bike Valet, New Mexico Share, YNPN, and the MS Society.
 When she’s not at a committee meeting or planning session, Selena can be found at work with Mission: Graduate, an initiative of United Way of Central New Mexico.